RoamTouch/app-gkplayer-android/README.md

 # GKPlayer for Android ALPHA.

 > A Media player for Android developer with gestureKit technoloty.
+A gesture-based music player.

 Please check out the [GKPlayer](https://play.google.com/store/apps/details?id=com.roamtouch.gesturekit.gkplayer) on the PLAY Store.

-## Demo Player

-A gesture-based music player.

 ## Usage